 What are the admissions requirements for the online Master of Science in Nutrition Education?

-You will need a bachelor's degree from a regionally accredited college or university and submission of your GRE test score (waivers considered).
+You will need a bachelor's degree from a regionally accredited college or university.
 A 3.0 GPA in your last 60 hours of undergraduate work is recommended.

 Can I transfer credit for previous graduate work?